The Church's cathedrals in England make an immense contribution

-The Church of England wants to encourage gifted and committed young men and women, from all backgrounds, to consider whether God is calling them into ordained ministry as priests.
+Encouraging gifted and committed young men and women, from all backgrounds, to consider whether God is calling them into ordained ministry.

 Going for Growth

-Going for Growth challenges the Church of England to work towards every child and young person having a life-enhancing encounter with the Christian faith.
+A spiritual challenge for every child and young person to have a life-enhancing encounter with the Christian faith.

 WorshipWorkshop offers Church schools a way of creating engaging collective worship.